SureBro/Satang/README.md

 then point to the icu dataset by `NODE_ICU_DATA=node_modules/full-icu node app.js`

-Just keep in mind that this means binary size is going to increase. [https://github.com/unicode-org/full-icu-npm](Read more here)
+Just keep in mind that this means binary size is going to increase.
+[Read more here](https://github.com/unicode-org/full-icu-npm)